Using Opportunity Costs to Live a Happier Life

 Sometimes the difference between choices is surprising.
 Suppose you spend $1 at break time five days a week.
 No big deal.
 Right?
 But if you didn’t spend that dollar every day and saved it earning 3% interest, you’d have $3,000 in ten years.
 Or $7,100 in 20 years.
 Or $20,000 in 40 years.
 So by choosing that $1 snack each day, you’ve given up a new car when you retire.
 A good trade-off?
 Only you can decide.
 (See The Big Difference Compound Interest Can Make.)

 There’s also the possibility of trading money today for time tomorrow.
-For instance, you could use the money from those work day snacks to allow you to retire 3 or 6 months earlier than you would otherwise.
+For instance, you could use the money from those work day snacks to allow you to retire three or six months earlier than you would otherwise.
 Is it unusual to think of “banking” a few minutes each day towards an early retirement?
 Perhaps, but it does give you a new perspective on spending.

 Opportunity costs and credit cards